hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 can imagine there is some useful information in pixels sharing proximity that's being lost.

-{{< figure src="/images/writing/artistic-style-transfer/image-to-array.png" title="Fully-connected neural networks disregard the structure of the image." extra-class="-three-fourths-width" >}}
+{{< figure src="/images/writing/artistic-style-transfer/image-to-array.png" title="Fully-connected neural networks disregard the structure of the image." extra-class="three-fourths-width add-background" >}}

 Secondly, the number of parameters we would need to learn grows really rapidly as we add more layers.
 Here are the number of parameters